You Can’t Take It With You, 1938

 Sometimes you can have all the right elements but they somehow don’t quite gel.
 This is the case with Frank Capra’s 1938 You Can’t Take It With You.

 I think it’s because it tries too hard.
-It’s almost as if the movie senses something missing and therefore tries to mask it by pushing this too hard.
+It’s almost as if the movie senses something missing and therefore tries to mask it by pushing too much.

 The household is wild and noisy.